dorianbayart/sandbox/games/pixel-fortress/KNOWN_BUGS.md

 # Known bugs and issues

-[ ] Destroyed building sprites must be replaced by grass
+[ ] When a building is destroyed, it's sprite is not replaced by grass [ ] When positioning a building at the bottom of the map, created units are outside of the map, crashing the game

 [ ] UI on mobile is not working properly
 [ ] bottom bar UI on mobile needs to be adapted (maybe on 2 rows)